manno198/Unthinkable/README.md

 # Unthinkable KBSE

-A powerful document querying system that allows you to upload documents and ask questions about their content using AI-powered search and response generation.
+A document querying system that allows you to upload documents and ask questions about their content using AI-powered search and response generation.

-## 🚀 Features
+##  Features

 - **Document Upload**: Support for PDF, TXT, JSON files and raw text input
 - **AI-Powered Querying**: Ask natural language questions about your documents